 Right To Buy

 Since April 2012, major changes have been made to Right to Buy.
 Maximum discounts were increased from as little as £16,000 in some areas to a maximum that now stands at £84,200 across England (£112,300 in London).
-Of course, the number of units sold changes from year to year, but we generally average around 30 home sales to our residents a year.

 |Homes sold under Right to Buy||31||34||31||46||23||32||26|

-Deciding to buy your home is likely to be the biggest financial commitment you will ever make, it is therefore important that you take the time to find out everything that is involved before making that decision.
+Deciding to buy your home is likely to be the biggest financial commitment you will ever make.
+Therefore, it is important that you take the time to find out everything that is involved before making that decision.

 Ashford Borough Council also require an additional form to be completed and submitted along with the RTB1 form.
-RTB additional info form [pdf] 154KB
+Download RTB additional info form [pdf] 154KB